File small claims court documents online

 Note: If your browser is having issues completing your transaction(s), check to see if your browser supports TLS 1.2.

-If you submit your document(s) through the Small Claims Court Submissions Online portal, you will receive an on-screen confirmation that your documents have been submitted but are not yet filed or issued by the court.
-Take a screenshot or print a copy of this screen for your records.
+- get an on-screen confirmation that your documents have been submitted but are not yet filed or issued by the court

-Court staff will review your documents within five business days to determine if they are accepted for filing or issuance.
+Court staff will review your documents within 3 business days to determine if they are accepted for filing or issuance.
 If your documents are:

-• rejected, you will receive an email stating your documents have not been filed or issued, the reasons for the rejection and confirming that your credit/debit card has not been charged
+- rejected, you will receive an email stating your documents have not been filed or issued, the reasons for the rejection and confirming that your credit or debit card has not been charged

 If your documents are rejected, you can address the issues and resubmit the revised documents and the proper court filing fee to the court.

-If the court issued your document, you will receive the issued document by email.
+Once the court has filed or issued your document, you will receive the documents by email.

 If you have questions about the Small Claims Court Submissions Online portal, please contact the Ministry of Attorney General: